RangerMauve/implexus-common/README.md

 ### example

-This shoudl output `Log:foo` to stdout.
+This should output `Log:foo` to stdout.

 ```dot
 digraph {